-LendingClub is America’s largest loan marketplace.
+LendingClub Loans is America’s largest loan marketplace.
 The term “alternative” has nothing to do with its size or popularity.
 It’s only used because LendingClub is an online lender and not a brick-and-mortar bank.
 As of March 2019, LendingClub has funded 3.8M loans for over $47M dollars.
 Why so successful?
 Loans made via LendingClub provide fast access to credit at lower interest rates than most banks and credit cards.
 It has excellent customer service according to customer reviews.

 So, should LendingClub be your first choice for personal loans and small business loans?
 There are other good options out there–more on that later–but LendingClub should certainly be on your shortlist.
 The only thing that might be an issue for individuals wanting to borrow through LendingClub is that they only offer low-interest rates to prime and super-prime borrowers.